cs10/fa23/syllabus.md

 ## Lateness Penalties

 Any labs or projects that are submitted late will receive half-credit, regardless of how late the submission is.
 For the final project, late submissions may not be graded since our grading staff has limited availability.
-If you need an extension, please utilize the extension request form.
+If you need an extension, please utilize the extension request forms.
 If there are extenuating circumstances, please email cs10@.

 ## Academic Integrity